MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Method

-\textbf{Spatial Alignment Module (SAM).} To enhance the ability to capture 3D information, we propose a spatial alignment module (SAM) to improve the BEV features of the student model $F_{S_{2}}^{bev}$.
-The $F_{S_{2}}^{bev*} \in\mathbb{R}^{H \times W \times C_{bev}}$ is the enhanced BEV features after applying SAM.
-As shown in Fig.~\ref{fig:sam}, SAM captures rich global information via Atrous convolution~\cite{aspp}, which aggregates the larger receptive fields and compensates for the spatial feature shift with Deformable convolutions~\cite{dcnv2} due to the feature distortion.
-Furthermore, we also insert a squeeze-and-excitation network (SENet)~\cite{senet} to recalibrate the channel-wise feature responses adaptively.
-The process of SAM is as follows:
+The goal in designing the student model is to learn 3D scene geometry from more powerful models.
+Based on this perspective, we adopt a camera-based model that closely mirrors $\mathcal{A}$.
+Specifically, we use the same 2D backbone to extract the visual feature and incorporate an off-the-shelf depth estimator to predict depth map $\hat{d}$.
+After processing the image through the 2D backbone, $\mathcal{S}$ employs two separate branches to generate distinct visual features, denoted as $f_{vis}$ and $f_{spa}$, with different weights. $f_{vis}$ focuses on learning 3D visual knowledge from $\mathcal{A}$, while $f_{spa}$ is responsible for learning 3D spatial cues from the relationship between $\mathcal{A}$ and $\mathcal{T}$, complementing the visual information.
+This dual-branch structure optimizes the student's capacity to understand both visual and spatial information crucial for robust 3D perception.
+Together with the predicted depth map $\hat{d}$, the paired representations go through the projection described in Eq.~\ref{eq:ta_bev}, resulting in BEV features $F^S_{vis}$ and $F^S_{spa}$.

-\textbf{Intra-modal distillation (IMD).} Given that both the camera-based teaching assistant model and the camera-based student model share the same training modality, they should have a notably smaller feature representation gap than the gap in cross-modal distillation directly between a LiDAR-based teacher and a camera-based student.
-We believe intra-modal distillation is a more effective approach for transferring knowledge.
-In our approach, we leverage the teaching assistant model's BEV features $F_{TA}^{bev}$ as the visual knowledge and then distill it to the student model's BEV features $F_{S_{1}}^{bev}$.
-Specifically, the IMD is formulated by computing the mean square error (MSE) between their BEV features:
+With the established BEV features ($F^{T}$, $F^{A}$, $F^S_{vis}$, $F^S_{spa}$) from the three models, the following sections detail the distillation, refinement, and fusion processes that drive comprehensive integration of 3D information across modalities.

-\textbf{Cross-modal Residual Distillation (CMRD).} Despite the incorporation of GT depth maps in the teaching assistant model, a minor feature representation gap is observed when compared to the LiDAR-based teacher.
-This discrepancy is attributed to the absence of precise 3D spatial cues exclusive to the LiDAR.
-As depicted in Eq~\ref{eq:intra}, we designate the BEV features of the teaching assistant model as the learning objective for the student model.
-This means that no matter how well the student model learns, it remains unable to grasp these 3D spatial cues.
+\textbf{Intra-modal Distillation.} Since the camera-based $\mathcal{A}$ and $\mathcal{S}$ share the same modality, their feature representation gap is expected to be smaller than the gap observed in direct cross-modal distillation between $\mathcal{T}$ and $\mathcal{S}$.
+This similarity in representation makes intra-modal distillation (IMD) a more effective strategy for knowledge transfer.
+In our approach, we leverage the BEV features $F^{A}$ as 3D visual knowledge and distill them into the student's BEV features $F^S_{vis}$.